memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 ### Pintool

-However, it is important to note that not all DBI toolkits can interrupt memory operations.
+It is important to note that not all DBI toolkits can interrupt memory operations.
 While there are various DBI toolkits available, only one option stands out for this particular task: Intel's [PinTool](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html).
 Unlike other DBI tools, PinTool offers the capability to interrupt memory operations, making it a suitable choice for this approach.

 In the pursuit of this approach, I have developed a [proof of concept](https://github.com/ser-mk/AddressIntercept-example-UART-DMA) using PinTool.
 This example uses a [custom plugin](https://github.com/ser-mk/AddressIntercept), designed for Intel PinTool.
 [The plugin](https://github.com/ser-mk/AddressIntercept) is engineered to dynamically intercept all memory operations executed by the instrumented PC program.
 Given that the X86 processor predominantly utilizes the `mov` instruction for memory-related tasks, the plugin intercepts every `mov` instruction during runtime.